top of page

 When I use acrylics, I like to create layered, textured backgrounds that feel rich and expressive.
 They give the mandala a place to live and interact, where structure and spontaneity meet.

-More than anything, I hope my art gives people a small pause.
+More than anything, I want my art to give people a small pause.
 A moment of stillness, connection, or inspiration, shared through color, shape, and flow.

 11x14 Flourish mandala art